Grindlay family: Scotland

 More contemporary Scottish family members include George and William Grindlay, the 18th and 19th century leather magnates and landowners of the former Orchardfield Estate in Edinburgh, Capt.
 Thomas Grindlay of Marionville House, master of Trinity House of Leith, Walter Grindlay, the Edinburgh and Liverpool shipping grandee, and father of Lady Janet Grindlay Simpson, (see Simpson Baronets of Strathavon and Edinburgh), Lt.
 Alexander Brown Grindlay DCM MiD, of the Royal Army Medical Corps and 11th Royal Scots, Capt.
 Edward 'Teddy' Grindlay, of the 4th and 10th Scottish Rifles, close friend and patron of Sir Herbert James Gunn, William 'Spread Eagle' Grinly, QM of the Royal Leith Volunteers, soldier, mariner, and merchant, and The Right Hon.
 Lord Grindley of Rannoch.

 North America

 Another branch of the family exists in North America following emigration from the United Kingdom during the 18th and 19th centuries.
 Notable members of the family in the United States and Canada include Bvt.
 Brig.
-Gen. James Glas Grindlay, the highly decorated Unionist officer of the American Civil War and Medal of Honor recipient, Dr. John H Grindlay, a combat surgeon with the United States army in Southeast Asia during WWII, the diary of whose experiences was later widely published, Isabella Grindlay, later Grindlay Jackson, an Anglo-Canadian member of the Women's Army Auxiliary Corps during WWI and acclaimed war poet, and Thomas Maltby Grindley, the Anglo-Canadian merchant, soldier, and politician.
+Gen. James Glas Grindlay, the highly decorated Unionist officer of the American Civil War and Medal of Honor recipient, Dr. John H Grindlay, a combat surgeon with the United States army in Southeast Asia during WWII, the diary of whose experiences was later widely published, Isabella Grindlay, later Grindlay Jackson, an Anglo-Canadian member of the Women's Army Auxiliary Corps during WWI and acclaimed war poet, Thomas Maltby Grindley, the Anglo-Canadian merchant, soldier, and politician, and Jonathan Ellis Grindlay, a Harvard University astrophysicist.